ErshovVladislav10M/-Graduate-work-Bachelor-/README.md

 # -Graduate-work-Bachelor-
-Method of data transmission in decentralized networks of mobile nodes
+Application of the local voting protocol for state synchronization in a decentralized network of mobile nodes